ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 Go to [https://app.forestadmin.com/signup](https://app.forestadmin.com/signup), and create an account and a new project.

-## Optionnal - Make sure you have a database running, or use our example
+## Optional - Make sure you have a database running, or use our example

 If you want to test Forest Admin but don't have a database on hand, here is one!